 - Relevant content that provides value to customers: Including helpful articles can establish your business as a trusted resource in your industry.
 This will keep your business top of mind when customers have questions.

 - Brand personality: Most importantly, you should give your customers an idea of your brand personality.
 This is a great way to humanize your business and build trust with customers.
-A great example of this is Trello’s use of the dog mascot “Taco from Trello” to send out newsletters.
+A great example of this is Magic Spoon Cereal’s quirky cartoons:

 Need some inspiration for your own welcome emails?
 Check out these welcome email examples that build trust with subscribers.

 2. Track Your VIP Customers

-In order to do this though, you need to develop a sense of loyalty among your customers.
+How do you do that?
+Loyalty.
+You need to develop a sense of loyalty between your customers and your brand.

-Marketing automation can help to inspire loyalty, while saving you time.
-Here’s how…
+Marketing automation can help to inspire loyalty while saving you time.
+Here are 2 great ways to do it:

 Make Customers Feel Special With a Loyalty Program

 People like to feel like they’re part of the “in-crowd.”
 This need leads to a feedback loop of increased engagement as a person feels more connected.
 You can create this positive feedback loop with your business too.

-By inviting your most engaged customers to a loyalty program, you’re essentially telling them they’re a part of your organization.
+And, it’s really easy.
+By simply inviting your most engaged customers to a loyalty program, you’re telling them they’re a part of your family.

-Marketing automation can help you target the right people to invite to the program.
-This is achieved either through a lead-scoring workflow, or finding an eCommerce marketing automation system that integrates with your eCommerce CMS or website builder.
+Marketing automation helps you target the right people to invite.
+You can do it through a lead-scoring workflow or finding an eCommerce marketing automation system that integrates with your eCommerce CMS or website builder.

-Once you have workflows in place to identify loyal customers, you can automatically send them an invitation to your loyalty program using your email marketing software.
+Once you have workflows in place to identify your most loyal customers, you can automatically send them an invitation to your loyalty program using your email marketing software.

 Keep Them Coming Back for More With Exclusive Rewards